qgrid/ng/docs/filter.md

 # qgrid filtering interface

+## Core filtering concepts

+* Core should only allow to get, set filters and notify user when filters are changed.

-## Concepts
+## Angular-specific filtering
-* From API point of view filters should allow user following things in runtime: save filters and get filters.

-* Configuration of filter includes a function `match(row, filter)` which is responsible for filtering.

-* Filter should allow user to choose between client-side and server-side filtering as well as ordering and pagination.

-* By default filter must be a simple list of distinct values with checkboxes.
-This filter is easily serialized to a list of values.

-* Filter should be opened as a popup window.
-Inspired by MS Excel filters.
-But in general, user can render it in any way.
+* Filters should be displayed as popup windows like in MS Excel.

+* Popups' content should be configurable.

+* Default implementations of filters: checkbox list of distinct values and `expression-builder` tree-like filters.

+* Default templates are serialized to AST which is described detailed in [filter.expression.md]()